Everlone/PythonChallenge/README.md

 # PythonChallenge

-This is my solutions to the Python Challenge.
+These are my solutions to the Python Challenge.

 All graphics, text files, etc. related to the Challenges are stored in the Data sub-directory.